 - The benefits of allowing your horse regular turnout, both for his physical and mental welfare, vastly outweigh the increased risk of your horse developing a parasite infestation.

 - You can significantly reduce the risk of a worm burden through appropriate management of your horse and his environment.

-Small redworms are the most common and most dangerous parasite for horses.
+Small redworms, also known as cyathostomins, are the most common and most dangerous parasite for horses.
 They reproduce very quickly and have serious consequences for your horse’s health.

 How do small redworms cause damage?

 Adult small redworms feed on intestinal tissue, with large numbers causing harm to the gut wall.
 They are one of the most common causes of spasmodic colic, particularly in young horses.